kstenschke/tictac-track/README.md

 The new entry's status is set to ongoing.
 If a previous entry has been ongoing when a new entry is started, the previous entry is being stopped, with the current time being recorded as that task's end-time.

-Usage example 1: s           - Start a new entry (w/o task-no. or comment) at the current time Usage example 2: s Foo       - Start a new entry commented w/ "Foo" Usage example 3: s "Foo bar" - Start a new entry commented w/ "Foo bar" Usage example 4: s Foo 123   - Start a new entry commented w/ "Foo" and task number: 123 Usage example 5: s 123       - Start task 123 w/o comment Usage example 6: s i=3 08:30 - Update start-time of entry 3 to 08:30
+#### Usage examples

+`s`           - Start a new entry (w/o task-no. or comment) at the current time

+`s Foo`       - Start a new entry commented w/ "Foo"

+`s "Foo bar"` - Start a new entry commented w/ "Foo bar"

+`s Foo 123`   - Start a new entry commented w/ "Foo" and task number: 123

+`s 123`       - Start task 123 w/o comment

+`s i=3 08:30` - Update start-time of entry 3 to 08:30

 ### Command: stop / pause (p) - Stops the ongoing entry, storing the current time as it's end-time